bedecarroll/blog/content/posts/2013-10-21-the-internet-fishing-trawler-monitoring-edition.md

     versions.

 * The Cisco Security blog has a post on [a topic everyone loves, logs](http://blogs.cisco.com/security/making-boring-logs-interesting/)!
-    The title is “Making Boring Logs Interesting”, I’m sure they mean interesting as in useful and not to make it an interesting read.
+    The title is "Making Boring Logs Interesting", I'm sure they mean interesting as in useful and not to make it an interesting read.
 Maybe…